-According to Gary Goldenberg, M.D., assistant clinical professor of dermatology at The Icahn School of Medicine at Mount Sinai Hospital, “there are many misconceptions about this.”
+According to Gary Goldenberg, M.D., assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai Hospital, “there are many misconceptions about this.”

 So, dermatologists break it down for us — from misconceptions to must-dos — when it comes to using retinol and skincare acids in the summer.
 And as it turns out, the recommendations are the same for both.
 And, thanks to the moisture in the air, summer is actually the best time to try out the duo.

-“Skin is usually less dry in the summer, so in general, the products are better tolerated in summer than in winter, but only if used properly,” says Charisse Dolitsky, M.D., dermatologist at Schweiger Dermatology Group on Long Island.
+“Skin is usually less dry in the summer, so in general, the products are better tolerated in summer than in winter, but only if used properly,” says Charisse Dolitsky, M.D., a dermatologist at Schweiger Dermatology Group on Long Island.

 But there are a few aspects that should call for heightened awareness during the summer (or anytime you will face prolonged sun exposure).

-- “Ultraviolet light can inactivate retinols and diminish their effectiveness,” says Dolitsky.
-For this reason, both dermatologists recommend applying retinol at night, followed by moisturizer.
+“Ultraviolet light can inactivate retinols and diminish their effectiveness,” says Dolitsky.
+For this reason, both dermatologists recommend applying retinol at night, followed by a moisturizer.
 And while it is perfectly fine to start retinol use in the summer, common side effects can be redness, flaking and peeling — but know that this is not seasonal dependent.
 “Patients have to know that in many cases the skin can become red and scaly as it’s getting used to retinol,” says Goldenberg.
 “This is sometimes confused for a sunburn.”

 The sun is something to be cognizant of, even though both products are entirely safe to use.
 In fact, it is the biggest sticking point for both Goldenberg and Dolitsky.
 “The products thin the outer skin barrier and they cause increased sensitivity to ultraviolet light,” says Dolitsky.
 And this is cause for concern as it does leave your skin more prone to sunburn (not to be confused with the side effects).
 Dolitsky says to invest in a mineral sunscreen with an SPF of 30 or higher, and if you are going to be in the sun, use UPF clothing along with a wide-brimmed hat.

-- And if you do happen to sunburn your face?
+And if you do happen to sunburn your face?
 It is best to take a step back from your routine.
 “If you get a sunburn, you should not apply anything potentially irritating to your skin.
 Instead, use plenty of moisturizer and restart your routine once skin improves,” says Goldenberg.
-If you choose to apply retinol over a sunburn, it could cause irritation and stinging, according to Dolitsky.
+If you choose to apply retinol over a sunburn, it could cause irritation and sting, according to Dolitsky.
 She recommends holding off on applying retinol and acids for about one week or until the sunburn has healed.

 The bottom line?
 Acids and retinol are approved for summer use, as long as you have a strong sun-protection plan in place.